 This case study reveals the challenges in parenting faced especially by parents emigrating from India.
 This brings out the need for positive parent-child interactions, especially at teen and adolescence levels.
 Each age and stage of growth presents unique joys and challenges, and the teen and adolescence years are certainly no exception.
 In fact, parenting during these years will always present unique situations as a result of the physical, social and emotional changes taking place in your child’s life.
 The parents have a great deal of influence on the behavior of their adolescents.

 For a majority of Indian immigrant parents in America, the desire for children to succeed educationally and economically is a very high (only doctors and engineers please).
 Accordingly, children’s exceptional academic performance is often viewed by parents as an honour to them.
-Those children, who experience academic difficulties, often feel they have failed because of their inability to fulfill parental expectations.
-The children often feel driven in their desire to please their parents and succeed educationally, occupationally and financially.
-However doing so, disregards their own developmental needs, resulting in increased stress levels.
-Sometimes children even experience mental breakdowns.
+Those children, who experience academic difficulties often feel they have failed because of their inability to fulfill parental expectations.
+The children often feel driven in their desire to please their parents and succeed educationally, occupationally and financially, however, doing so disregards their own developmental needs, resulting in increased stress levels.
+Some children even experience mental breakdowns.

 Concerns of Indian Immigrant Parents in North America